dotnet/docs-maui/docs/user-interface/layouts/index.md

 ## FlexLayout

-A `FlexLayout` is similar to a `StackLayout` in that it displays child elements either horizontally or vertically in a stack.
-However, a `FlexLayout` can also wrap its children if there are too many to fit in a single row or column, and also enables more granular control of the size, orientation, and alignment of its child elements.
+A <xref:Microsoft.Maui.Controls.FlexLayout> is similar to a `StackLayout` in that it displays child elements either horizontally or vertically in a stack.
+However, a <xref:Microsoft.Maui.Controls.FlexLayout> can also wrap its children if there are too many to fit in a single row or column, and also enables more granular control of the size, orientation, and alignment of its child elements.

-The following XAML shows how to create a `FlexLayout` that displays its views in a single column:
+The following XAML shows how to create a <xref:Microsoft.Maui.Controls.FlexLayout> that displays its views in a single column:

 ```xaml
 <FlexLayout Direction="Column"